 Our journey begins by understanding our unique constitution (prakruti) or genetic make-up determined at the time of conception.
 It is the genetic/elemental blueprint that determines our psycho-physiological responses to our environment.
 How each individual

-responds to physical/emotional stress, food choices, traumas and seasonal changes, directly affects our state of health.
+responds to physical/emotional stress, food choices, traumas and seasonal changes, directly affects one's state of health.
 Given this information, we can then make informed choices to minimize or eliminate the habits that create imbalance.

 The modern world presents us with stresses and challenges that disturb our internal and external balance.
 This deviation from our constitutional balance (vikriti) may lead to physical/emotional imbalance or disease.
 The principles and practice of Ayurveda enable us to gain awareness and control over these factors and facilitate optimal health, well-being and prevention of disease.

 The ancient texts of Ayurveda describe three functional principles or energetic expressions that are present in everyone and everything.
-Vata is the principle of movement, Pitta the principle of digestion and metabolism and kapha the energy of structure and lubrication.
+Vata is the principle of movement, Pitta the principle of digestion and metabolism and Kapha the energy of structure and lubrication.
 Ayurveda views the disease process as an excess or deficiency of VPK at the cellular level.
 Creation of health or disease is dependent upon the dietary/lifestyle choices we make and their direct effect on these three principles.

-and all movement at the cellular level.
+Vata is the energetic expression of movement.
+It governs respiration, pulsation of the heart, muscle and tissue movement and all movement at the cellular level.
 In balance Vata is responsible for creativity and flexibility.
 Signs of imbalance manifest as fear and anxiety.

 Pitta is the energetic expression of the metabolic processes at the gross and cellular level.
 Pitta directs the processes of digestion, absorption, assimilation, nutrition, metabolism and body temperature.
 Balanced Pitta promotes intelligence and understanding while an imbalanced state produces anger, jealousy and hatred.